 The first step is to create a Word Document project.

 Create a Word Document project with the name My Basic Actions Pane.
 In the wizard, select Create a new document.
-For more information, see How to: Create Visual Studio Tools for Office Projects.
+For more information, see How to: Create Office Projects in Visual Studio.

 Visual Studio opens the new Word document in the designer and adds the My Basic Actions Pane project to Solution Explorer.